The Startup Scene of New Armenia: from Source of Talent to Home for Talent

 2018 in review: seeding the pre-seed

-On October 18, 2017 Hero House and Armenia Startup Academy (SmartGateVC initiatives supported by the European Union SMEDA project) were officially introduced to the Armenian startup ecosystem.
-As of now Armenia Startup Academy is running it’s 3rd batch.
-During last 1 year over 30 startups and 100+ founders were involved in the program.
+On October 18, 2017, Hero House and Armenia Startup Academy (SmartGateVC initiatives supported by the European Union SMEDA project) were officially introduced to the Armenian startup ecosystem.
+As of now, Armenia Startup Academy is running it’s 3rd batch.
+During the last 1 year over 30 startups and 100+ founders were involved in the program.

-UNDP run a number of experimental pilot batches of acceleration programs for companies with social impact through its ImpactAIM Venture Accelerator.
+UNDP runs a number of experimental pilot batches of acceleration programs for companies with social impact through its ImpactAIM Venture Accelerator.

 2018 in review: investment traction and key milestones of Armenian startups